 In line with the Housing Ombudsman Complaint Handling Code, we support the earliest resolution of complaints and try to resolve any service requests quickly.
 A service request is a request requiring action to be taken to put something right.
 For example, an appointment has been missed, or an Operative arrived late.
-Service requests are not complaints, but are recorded as a 'put it right' and monitored and reviewed regularly.
+Service requests are not complaints, but are recorded, monitored and reviewed regularly.

-If you tell us you're unhappy with our service, we want to work with you to put it right quickly.
-We will contact you within 48-hours to discuss your concerns and consider what would put it right for you.
+If you tell us you're unhappy with our service, we want to work with you to resolve it quickly.
+We will contact you to triage your complaint.
+This helps us to confirm all elements of your complaint, and the resolution you are seeking.
 If we are unable to agree a resolution, or the matter needs further investigation, you have the choice to log a complaint at Stage 1.

-We complete a detailed investigation of your complaint.
+You will be assigned a complaint handler to complete a detailed investigation of your complaint.
 We will acknowledge your complaint within five working days.
 If you need to raise additional complaints during the Stage 1 investigation, we will incorporate these into our Stage 1 response, if they are related and the Stage 1 has not been issued.